 Minimizes Urinary Tract Infections

-This tells you the percent of residents that have had a urinary tract infection.
-These infections may be linked to inadequate hygiene.
+This tells you the percentage of residents who suffered from a urinary tract infection.
+These infections may be linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of long-term patients who are prescribed antipsychotic drugs.
-Increased usage of these drugs may mean that a facility is using these medications to control patient behavior in situations where such medications aren't medically indicated.
-However, some nursing homes need to rely on these drugs due to an increased number of patients with Alzheimer's or other dementias.
+This figure tells you the percentage of long-term stay residents that are administered antipsychotic drugs.
+Excessive reliance on these medications may indicate that a facility is using these medications to subdue residents in scenarios where such drugs are not medically required.
+However, some nursing homes may need to rely on these medications due to having more patients with dementia.

 Appropriately Uses Anti-Anxiety Medication